40net-cloud/fortinet-azure-solutions/FortiGate/Playground/FGT-SingleVM-VNET-Peering/README.md

 This Azure ARM template will automatically deploy a full working environment containing the following components.

-- 1 FortiGate firewalls in an active/passive deployment
+- 1 FortiGate firewall in a single-VM deployment
 - 3 VNETs (1 hub and 2 spoke networks) with each spoke network containing 1 subnet and the hub containing 2 extra protected subnets
 - VNET peering between HUB and spoke networks
 - User Defined Routes (UDR) for the different protected subnets